tommy351/qfs/README.md

 If the target is a **file**, clear the target.

+No arguments other than a possible exception are given to the completion callback.

 ###write(data, [callback])

 Write `data` to the target file.

 If the target exists, overwrite the target with `data`, otherwise create a new file with `data`.

+`callback` gets one argument `(err)`.

 ###read([callback])